Having traveled through Italy, Greece, and the Aegean in his youth, Colin quickly became interested in the ancient mythology of the region.

 Role of Eris in Greek Mythology

-There were some positive elements to the role of Eris for it would be her who stirred up the lazy to work, and would make man strive to achieve when in competition with his neighbour.
+There were some positive elements to the role of Eris for it would be her who stirred up the lazy to work, and would make man strive to achieve when in competition with his neighbor.

 Read More From Owlcation

-Eris - Parent to Many
+Parent to Many

 One area in which Eris was famous was as the mother of other “dark” deities.
-Hesiod’s famous genealogical work, the Theogony, lists a series of other gods, goddesses and spirits.
+Hesiod’s famous genealogical work, the Theogony, lists a series of other gods, goddesses, and spirits.

 The most famous of these children were Lethe (Forgetfulness), a deity associated with the river of Hades, and also Dysnomia (Lawlessness); but other children also included Ponos (Toil), Limos (Famine), Phonoi (Murder), Amphilogiai (Dispute) and Pseudologoi (Lies)